ktaylor63/southeast/site/content/private-john-allen/homepage.md

 7:00am - 3:30pm Monday through Friday.

-{{< scroller-list tag="Private John Allen National Fish Hatchery" section="news" >}}
-{{< scroller-list tag="Private John Allen National Fish Hatchery" section="articles" >}}
-{{< scroller-list tag="Private John Allen National Fish Hatchery" section="wildlife" >}}

 ## What we do

 ### Fish production

 The hatchery is supported by your federal tax dollars.
 Fish raised by federal hatcheries are stocked in public waters to support federal fishery responsibilities mandated by law including:

 - fish for restoration where, for example, habitat degradation has altered a stream’s natural reproductive capability;
 - to recover threatened or endangered populations;
 - to preclude listing of certain species under the Endangered Species Act; and
 - to restore interjurisdictional fish populations, or to support depleted recreational fish populations in federal and state waters.

 Private John Allen is considered a warmwater hatchery because the species of fish raised in our ponds have optimal growth rates in water between 75 and 85 degrees Fahrenheit.
 The hatchery raises fish that are important to the fishery resources of Mississippi, the Lower Mississippi River Alluvial Valley and the Gulf Coast, and stocks fish in cooperation with state game and fish agencies.
 The water for the hatchery comes from three separate wells.
 The well water maintains a temperature around 65 degrees, which allows for cool water species, like the lake sturgeon, to be raised in our holding house building.
 The hatchery continuously develops new culture system to propagated at-risk species such as the Yazoo darter, Pearl darter and piebald madtom.